KihtrakRaknas/DirectoryScraper/README.md

 ```bash
 npm start
 ```
-This will update the *output.json* file
+This will update the *outputEncoded.txt* file